-- 1. If, after following the above policy, the student, employee or other interested party still has concerns, he/she is directed to continue the Complaint Procedure: - A. Prepare a written statement of complaint that is signed and dated, and includes a clear and concise statement of the facts, including pertinent dates. - B. Submit the written statement of complaint to the Director at the SFMC within 10 days of the incident. - C. The Director may require the complainant to meet with Academy representatives to discuss the grievance.

-- 2. The Director will review the written grievance, and will notify the student, faculty or staff member or public member in writing of the decision within 10 days of receiving the written complaint. - Whether or not the problem or complaint has been resolved by the Academy to the complainant's satisfaction, he/she may contact the Bureau for Private Postsecondary Education by calling 888.370.7589 or by completing a complaint form, which can be obtained on the bureau's Internet Web site www.bppe.ca.gov. - 4.
-The complainant may also contact the Accrediting Council for Independent Colleges and Schools (ACICS) at 750 First Street NE, Suite 980, Washington, DC 20002-4223; or by calling 202.336.6780.
-A complaint form is also available on the Council website.
+- 1. If, after following the above policy, the student, employee or other interested party still has concerns, he/she is directed to continue the Complaint Procedure: - A. Prepare a written statement of complaint that is signed and dated, and includes a clear and concise statement of the facts, including pertinent dates. - B. Submit the written statement of complaint to the Director at the SFMC within 10 days of the incident. - C. The Director may require the complainant to meet with Institute representatives to discuss the grievance. - 2.
+The Director will review the written grievance, and will notify the student, faculty or staff member or public member in writing of the decision within 10 days of receiving the written complaint. - 3.
+Whether or not the problem or complaint has been resolved by the Institute to the complainant's satisfaction, he/she may contact the Bureau for Private Postsecondary Education by calling 888.370.7589 or by completing a complaint form, which can be obtained on the bureau's Internet Web site www.bppe.ca.gov.

-Student Complaint Records and Log: The Academy will maintain records and documentation related to complaints from students, faculty or staff, including a COMPLAINT LOG.
+Student Complaint Records and Log: The Institute will maintain records and documentation related to complaints from students, faculty or staff, including a COMPLAINT LOG.